 Japan has a bathing culture like wow.
-Going to onsen in Tokyo, or hot springs, is a rite of passage for every youngster, and kids are taught from an early age how to do public bathing appropriately, often by their grandparents.
+Going to onsen, or hot springs, is a rite of passage for every youngster, and kids are taught from an early age how to do public bathing appropriately, often by their grandparents.
 Getting starkers as a family is as natural in Japan as hopping into the shower.
 Believe it.

 Given that Japan is basically built on a string of volcanoes, it’s no shock that onsen are the pinnacle of bathing culture.
 Not only do onsen heat you up and clean you, but the waters are said to have many restorative powers due to the minerals in them.
 Claims about everything from alleviating diabetes and cancer to healing problem skin and backaches run rampant.